-Nurses are on the frontlines of increasing access to health care and as a nurse, my first priority is always the patient.
-There was a recent case that demonstrates the importance of the role of nursing in achieving needed services for patients.
+Nurses are on the front-lines of increasing access to health care and, as a nurse, my first priority is always the patient.
+A recent case demonstrates the importance of the role of nursing in providing needed services for patients.
 In this case, a young person was a victim of sexual assault resulting in HIV exposure.
 The MidAtlantic AETC had conducted training on post-exposure prophylaxis (PEP) and one of our participants in that training was responsible for making sure that the patient received nPEP.
-Despite all the training offered by the AETCs, many healthcare providers are not current with providing nPEP to all high-risk HIV exposed patients as soon as possible within emergency departments (EDs) in the United States (US).
+Despite all the training offered by the AETCs, many healthcare providers are not current with the recommendation to provide nPEP for all high-risk HIV-exposed patients as soon as possible within emergency departments (EDs) in the United States.

 Subsequently, this case was brought to the attention of the AETC Rural Health Committee.
-An email was sent out to Committee members asking if there was a good “nPEP” tool for rural ED clinicians but there seemed to be a scarcity of such tools according to committee members.
+An email was sent to Committee members asking if there was a good “nPEP” tool for rural ED clinicians but there seemed to be a scarcity of such tools according to committee members.

 At the next call, the Committee engaged in a discussion of the need for dissemination of information about nPEP to rural providers.
 Members indicated that other rural areas had similar gaps in nPEP uptake.
 For example, in a study of rural Georgia EDs, one of our Committee members, Harold Katner, found that 18% did not have an nPEP and STD policy, with only 9% of these EDs providing nPEP (Crow, Ahmed, Kumar, Katner, 2013).
 In this study, only 13% of hospitals reported consistently doing rapid HIV testing on patients seen for sexual assault.
 Furthermore, 18% provided no STD prophylaxis treatment.